randycoulman/DoubleAgents/README.md

 # Creating a DoubleAgent

+There are three kinds of `DoubleAgent`:

+* A standalone `DoubleAgent` acts as an instance of its target class.
-Normally, a DoubleAgent is created by sending one of the `#expect:*` or `#stub:*` API methods directly to a class (to create a fake instance of the class) or to an existing instance (to mock or stub a method "in-place").
-It is also possible to create a `DoubleAgent` explicitly or by sending `#doubleAgent` to the class or instance.
-To mock or stub a method on the class side of an object, it is necessary to send `#classSideDouble` to the class, or to use the explicit creation method.
+This is the normal usage.
+A standalone `DoubleAgent` is created by sending one of the `#expect:*` or `#stub:*` API methods directly to a class, by sending `#doubleAgent` to the class, or by explicitly creating the `DoubleAgent`.

-    "Create a test-double instance"
     AClass expect: #aMessage [...]
     AClass stub: #aMessage [...]
     AClass doubleAgent
     DoubleAgent of: AClass

+* An in-place instance-side `DoubleAgent` is used for objects that are part of a more complex object structure where it is difficult to inject a standalone `DoubleAgent` as a dependency.
+It allows selective mocking and stubbing, where only a few methods are doubled and all other methods have their normal behavior.
+An in-place instance-side `DoubleAgent` is created by sending one of the `#expect:*` or `#stub:*` API methods directly to the instance, by sending `#doubleAgent` to the instance, or by explicitly creating the `DoubleAgent`.

-    "Stub or mock methods on an existing instance" anInstance expect: #aMessage [...]
+    anInstance expect: #aMessage [...]
     anInstance stub: #aMessage [..]
     anInstance doubleAgent
     DoubleAgent around: anInstance

+* An in-place class-side `DoubleAgent` is similar to an in-place instance-side double, but is used for mocking or stubbing class-side methods of a class.
+Note that doubled methods on classes are global throughout the system, so use this facility with care.
+For example, attempting to stub something like `Timer class>>after:do:` will hang the debugger.
+An in-place class-side `DoubleAgent` is created by sending `#classSideDouble` to the class, or by explicitly creating the `DoubleAgent`.

-    "Stub or mock methods on a class" aClass classSideDouble
+    aClass classSideDouble
     DoubleAgent around: AClass